supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/quickstart.md

    Syncs Created: 3, Updated: 0, Deleted: 0, No Change: 0
    ```

-1. Navigate to the ([integrations page](http://localhost:3000/integrations)).
+1. Navigate to the [Integrations page](http://localhost:3000/integrations).
 You should now see a card that allows you to connect your Salesforce instance.

    <BrowserWindow url="http://localhost:3000/integrations">